tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard7/tf.contrib.distributions.ExponentialWithSoftplusLam.md

 #### `tf.contrib.distributions.ExponentialWithSoftplusLam.event_shape(name='event_shape')` {#ExponentialWithSoftplusLam.event_shape}

-Shape of a single sample from a single batch as a 1-D int32 `Output`.
+Shape of a single sample from a single batch as a 1-D int32 `Tensor`.

 ##### Args: